-This document establishes procedures for requesting the transfer of residual balance funds remaining on fixed price, fee-for-service, or fixed fee agreements such as clinical trial awards after satisfactory completion of the work and submission of all required deliverables.
+This document establishes procedures for requesting the transfer of residual balance funds remaining on, for example, fixed price, fee-for-service, or fixed fee agreements such as clinical trial awards after satisfactory completion of the work and submission of all required deliverables.

-A sponsored agreement or contract that is not subject to any adjustment on the basis of the Yale’s cost experience in performing the agreement.
+A type of agreement under which the sponsor (including pass-through entity) provides a specific level of support without regard to actual costs incurred.
+The sponsored agreement or contract is not subject to any adjustment on the basis of the Yale’s cost experience in performing the agreement.
 This agreement type places upon Yale maximum risk and full responsibility for all costs.
 It provides maximum incentive for Yale to control costs and perform effectively.

-The agreed upon cost of individual activities identified in a contract.
-The most common uses of fixed fee activities are those associated with a clinical trial where the sponsor and Yale agree to a per-patient capitation payment or on set fees for tests or specific milestones as services are provided.
+Note: An agreement that includes fixed fee payments is not a fixed fee grant/contract.
+A fixed fee is an agreed-upon cost of an activity identified in a grant/contract budget that may result in a residual balance on the award.
+The most common uses of fixed fee activities are those associated with a clinical trial whereupon the sponsor and Yale agree to a per-patient capitation payment or on set fees for tests or specific milestones as services are provided.

-A. After the project has ended, the work completed, the deliverables met, and the sponsor does not require the return of remaining funds, the principal investigator (PI) may request that the remaining funds be transferred to a non-sponsored account and used to further their research.
-In the event that the work is not complete and deliverables have not been met by the anticipated due date, immediately contact the Office of Sponsored Projects (OSP) to discuss next steps.
-It should be noted, if requesting an extension for a clinical trial agreement ensure that the HIC approval date(s), at a minimum, agree with the period of the contract.
+After the project has ended, the work completed, the deliverables met, and the sponsor does not require the return of remaining funds, the principal investigator (“PI”) may request that the remaining funds be transferred to an unrestricted account (e.g., FD01 or FD18) and used to further research.
+In the event that the work is not complete and deliverables have not been met by the anticipated due date, immediately contact the Office of Sponsored Projects (“OSP”) to discuss next steps.
+If requesting an extension for a clinical trial agreement, confirm that the HIC approval date(s), at a minimum, agree with the period of the contract.

-In order to initiate the Residual Balance Transfer process, lead administrators must submit the information below to OSP or YSM Finance for Industry Clinical Trials and Clinical Contractual Agreements prior to the review and approval of the transfer.
-Large balances may require further justification.
-It is imperative that PI salary representing his/her effort must be charged to the award.
+In order to initiate the Residual Balance Transfer process, the Department Business Office (“DBO”) or Business Support Unit must submit the information below using Form 1301 FR.01 Request to Transfer Residual Balance from Sponsored Awards to OSP or YSM Finance for Industry Clinical Trials and Clinical Contractual Agreements, as appropriate, with required signatures.
+Large balances may require further justification and explanation.
+It is imperative that PI salary representing his/her effort be charged to the award.

-Specifically, PIs and department business offices need to provide and/or confirm the following:
+Specifically, PIs and DBOs need to provide documentation for and/or confirm the following:

 - All work was completed.